rkanagy/PLAIBA-ANTLR-Chapter1/src/README.md

 recursive function calls.
 The last function definition in the [test01.lp](test01.lp) file is a recursive function definition for the Greatest Common Divisor algorithm (gcd).

+### TODO
+1. Better handling of parser errors
+2. Add a **read** function to the language that reads input from the prompt
+3. Add a **for** loop operation to the language
+4. Experiment with passing values by reference during function calls, instead of by value, as it currently does.
+5. Add a **load** function to the REPL that loads a file to be evaluated
+6. Add local variables to functions
+7. Add real numbers to the language
+8. Implement static type-checking to the language as well as type-checking to distinguish between *statements* and *expressions* and between *procedures* and *functions*